-- ◆ The NetWare DOS Requester[TM] software (for NetWare 4). - A NetWare shell (for NetWare 2 and NetWare 3).
+- The requester software (for NetWare 4). - A NetWare shell (for NetWare 3).

 With DOS client software, users can perform networking tasks.
 These tasks include mapping drives, capturing printer ports, and sending messages.
 Using the NetWare Requester in NetWare 4, users can change contexts.